 Certain of our customer agreements contain service level commitments, which contain specifications regarding the availability and performance of our Falcon platform.
 Any failure of or disruption to our infrastructure could impact the performance of our Falcon platform and the availability of services to customers.
 If we are unable to meet our stated service level commitments or if we suffer extended periods of poor performance or unavailability of our Falcon platform, we may be contractually obligated to provide affected customers with service credits for future subscriptions, and, in certain cases, refunds.
-To date, there has not been a material failure to meet our service level commitments.
+To date, there has not been a material failure to meet our service level commitments, and we do not currently have any material liabilities accrued on our balance sheets for such commitments.
 Our revenue, other results of operations and financial condition could be harmed if we suffer performance issues or downtime that exceeds the service level commitments under our agreements with our customers.